 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.

-We do not use automated decisions about you and your family.
+We do not make automated decisions about you and your family.

 It is important that the personal information we hold about you is accurate and current.

 Please keep us informed if your personal information changes during your working relationship with us.
-You can do to help us with this by:
+You can help us with this by: